 - My favorite natural light setups

-There are a few diagrams to show you some of my favorite ways to use natural light and the final results so you can learn a little bit about how to shoot in this space as well.
+There are a few diagrams to show you some of my favorite ways to use natural light and the final results.
+This way you can learn a little bit about how to shoot in this space as well.